-For further information please contact the Club Administration Manager, Rookie Lifeguard Co-ordinator or Lifeguard Co-ordinator.
+For further information contact the Club Administration Manager, Rookie Lifeguard Co-ordinator or a Lifeguard Committee members.

 6. Achievement Awards (set by SLSNZ)

 Each level grows in skill and is seen as a minimum requirement for that age group.
 Coaching and testing for these awards is provided during the Sunday Junior Surf Club sessions.